-The Laboratory at Sturdy Memorial Hospital is accredited by the College of American Pathologists, the American Association of Blood Banks and the Food and Drug Administration.
-These three organizations visit the department every two years to conduct surveys of the procedures and operations in the lab.
+The Laboratory at Sturdy Memorial Hospital is accredited by the College of American Pathologists and the American Association of Blood Banks.
+These two organizations visit the department every two years to conduct surveys of the procedures and operations in the lab.
 They offer critiques and advice and publish a final report with the federal government addressing the quality of services provided to patients.

 Customer Service and Phlebotomy

 Our phlebotomy staff are highly skilled in making the experience of blood drawing or "phlebotomy" as comfortable as possible.
 They specialize in babies, young children and "difficult draws".
-They staff our in-house and satellite stations and attend to the patients in the Emergency Department, Oncology and inpatients.
-Our phlebotomists consistently score in the highest percentiles in patient satisfaction surveys.
+They staff our in-house and satellite stations and attend to the patients in the Emergency Department, Oncology, and inpatients.

 Cytology or cytopathology is the microscopic study of cell shapes and sizes to identify cancers or precancers.
-They perform the well-known Pap smear which was the first and most successful screen for cancer.
-The lab utilizes the latest technology including liquid based filter cytology and computer driven image analysis to screen for precancer cells on Pap smear.
-Sturdy Memorial Hospital installed the 51st Cytyc Computer Image Analysis machine in the country and was the first small community hospital in the US to do so!
-The lab also performs diagnostic testing on body fluids and fine needle aspirations of breast, thyroid, lung and other body sites.
-The laboratory is under the direction of a board certified cytopathologist who participated in the development of the computer assisted system.
+The laboratory utilizes the latest technology including liquid-based filter cytology and computer-driven image analysis to screen for precancer cells on Pap smear.
+The laboratory also performs diagnostic testing on body fluids and fine needle aspirations of breast, thyroid, lung, and other body sites.
+The laboratory is under the direction of a board certified cytopathologist who participated in the development of the computer-assisted system.

 This section processes cultures of blood, tissues and body fluids to identify bacterial pathogens and determine their sensitivity to appropriate antibiotics.
-The laboratory also performs testing to detect tuberculosis and various viral diseases including influenza, rotavirus and Epstein Barr virus and bacterial toxins such as Clostridium difficile.
-The lab partners with the Massachusetts State Laboratory, State Health Department and Local Health Agent to monitor contagious diseases.
+The laboratory also performs testing to detect tuberculosis and various viral diseases including influenza, rotavirus, and Epstein Barr virus and bacterial toxins such as Clostridium difficile.
+This includes DNA detection of HPV, Chlamydia, and Gonorrhea.
+The lab partners with the Massachusetts State Laboratory, State Health Department, and Local Health Agent to monitor contagious diseases.
 This section interacts closely with Infectious Disease Specialists.